HK industries call for declaration of state emergency to quell riots

 That prompted Yip and his colleagues to appeal to the government on Tuesday that tourism workers need to work so that they have money for food.
 He also hopes that the chief executive can exercise her right and be tougher on restoring peace in Hong Kong.

-The letter highlighted two requests: one urging the HKSAR government to introduce Article 18 of the Basic Law and national laws to stop the violent riots, and arrested protesters could be sent to mainland courts for trial, which will help the government to restore social order; the other is to instruct Hong Kong police to use necessary force to restrain rioters and stop the mob through all legally feasible measures.
+The letter highlighted two requests: One is urging the HKSAR government to introduce Article 18 of the Basic Law and national laws to stop the violent riots, and arrested protesters could be sent to mainland courts for trial, which will help the government to restore social order; The other is to instruct Hong Kong police to use necessary force to restrain rioters and stop the mob through all legally feasible measures.

 Yip also noted introducing Article 18 is very necessary now, as it is the most effective way to deal with rioters.